Echo-Stream/terraform-aws-control/README.md

 Terraform Module for Echo Stream Control Resources

 ### Important Note
 - Domain name and ACM certificate covering the domain Inputs are needed.
-This resources are created by Pre control TF.
+These resources are created by Pre control TF.
 - This module is supported in all US Regions except `US-WEST-1` region
 - Verifying an email address provided to SES service is manual.
 User needs to verify a link that is sent by AWS SES to the provided email.
 - DKIM is not enabled.